 - Connect with like minds: To build wisdom, you must surround yourself and always connect with wise people.
 Wise words and notions are foolish to dumb people, and those you surround yourself with will enhance your growth and development positively or negatively.

 Do you have a mentor?
 Or looking for a mentorship class or community where your skills and knowledge will be broadened?
 Look nowhere else, and The Black Sheep community is here to help you.
-The Black Sheep Community is of the mission of helping people with visions to attain their full potentials.
+The Black Sheep Community is of the mission of helping people with visions to attain their full potential.
 Join today!